ximk/ximk/README.md

-- 👋 Hi, I’m @ximk
+- 👋 Hi, I’m @ximk.
-- 👀 I’m interested in MKW LUA scripts
+- 👀 I’m interested in making TASing tools.
-- 🌱 I’m currently learning LUA, Python, and JS
+- 🌱 I’m currently learning LUA, Python, and JS.
-- 💞️ I’m looking to collaborate on LUA Core 4.0
+- 💞️ I’m looking to collaborate on Dolphin Python Core.
-- 📫 How to reach me Discord: xi#8717
+- 📫 How to reach me: Discord @ xi#8717

 <!---
 ximk/ximk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.